Rescuers save 8 people trapped in cable car dangling above canyon in Pakistan

 Several helicopters hovered above the scene, and ambulances gathered on the ground.

-Tipu Sultan, a retired army brigadier and defense expert, warned that the helicopters themselves could make the situation worse but that the commandos would be well aware of that risk.
-Khan added that the pilots were flying “carefully.”
+Tipu Sultan, a retired army brigadier and defense expert, warned that the helicopters themselves could make the situation worse but that the commandos well aware of that risk.

 In 2017, 10 people were killed when a cable car fell into a ravine hundreds of meters (feet) deep in the popular mountain resort of Murree after its cable broke.